bereikme/app/README.md

 ## Description ##

-The Directus Admin Application is a Vue.js powered SPA designed to work with the Directus API to let the user manage all the data in the connected project.
+The Directus Admin Application is a Vue.js powered SPA designed to work with t he Directus API to let the user manage all the data in the connected project.
 It's the GUI of working with the data in a Directus installation.

 ## Installation / Usage